Date of Degree

 Copyright 2011 Joseph Charles Sumrak

 Sumrak, Joseph Charles.
-"Organic semiconductor co-crystals: reactivity, mobility, and spectroscopy." doctoral dissertation, University of Iowa, 2011.
+"Organic semiconductor co-crystals: reactivity, mobility, and spectroscopy." doctoral PhD diss., University of Iowa, 2011.